lowlevel01/marchive/05a0e74cac490fe2e0e36aac9f1e439945ee024b08cfea7e779e358599a71398/Readme.md

-# Family : probably Lumma Stealer
+# Family : Lumma Stealer

 - INS installer which is an SFX Archive with installation script and some Aretfecats disguised as PDF Files
 - Installer script runs a batch script disguised as a pdf file which is obfuscated by means of environment variables (each command can be deobfuscated with enc_deobf.py)